Disabled Adult Children

 A disabled person with mental capacity to fully understand the content and intention of the documents should have a Financial Durable Power of Attorney and a Health Care Directive.

 When an individual over the age of 18 does not have the mental capacity to fully understand the content and intention of the Financial Durable Power of Attorney or Health Care Directive, their family would look to guardianship as an option for their family member.
 A guardian is defined as “a person or agency appointed by a court to act on behalf of an individual”.

 In all cases, guardianship should be viewed as a solution of last resort, because it removes an individual’s fundamental right of self-determination.

 Special Needs Planning

-The attorneys at Paule, Camazine & Blumenthal assist their disabled clients with legal planning for their long-term needs.
+The St. Louis and Clayton, MO disability law attorneys at Paule, Camazine & Blumenthal assist their disabled clients with legal planning for their long-term needs.
 We advise our clients on how to effectively provide for their disabled loved one with careful regard for preserving eligibility for Medicaid and other public benefits.
 It is important to seek the help of an experienced attorney to have a Special Needs Trust or Supplemental Needs Trust prepared.
 Certain requirements must be met to eliminate the risk of being disqualified for public benefits.

 The purpose of a Special Needs Trust is to supplement the public benefits received, not to replace them.